-Audiobooks are a key tool for pupils that struggle to read due to an illness, disability, mental health condition or learning difficulty such as dyslexia.
-Listening to an audiobook can help students to achieve their literacy objectives, as well as develop a love for books.
+Audiobooks are a key tool for helping pupils that struggle to read due to an illness, disability, mental health condition or learning difficulty such as dyslexia.
+Listening to an audiobook can help students to achieve their pupil progress targets, as well as develop a love for books.
 We stock audiobooks for ages 7 and upwards.
 We have a wide range of fiction but we also support the National Curriculum from Key Stage 2 – A-Level, stocking set texts, topic work books and study guides.
-Popular titles that our schools ask for include To Kill a Mockingbird by Harper Lee, An Inspector Calls by J B Priestley, Holes by Louis Sacher and our Keystage 3 Shakespeare collection.
+Popular titles that our schools ask for include To Kill a Mockingbird by Harper Lee, An Inspector Calls by J B Priestley, Wonder by R J Palacio and our Keystage 3 Shakespeare collection.

-Schools can also choose to opt-in, at no additional cost, to gain access to thousands of newspapers and magazines from all over the world, all of which have a listen function.
+Schools can also choose to opt-in on behalf of their pupils, at no additional cost, to gain access to thousands of newspapers and magazines from all over the world.

 Listening Books have proved invaluable in helping some of our students to access the texts they need to study for the English Literature GCSE.
 Due to their difficulties, some of our students are unable to read, focus on and/or remember texts in their written form.
 Having the opportunity to offer these students a tablet so that they can listen to the novel or play has meant that they have been able to develop a real knowledge and understanding of the plots, characters and themes.
 Thank you so much for supporting our students in this way.